 From 2008-2010, David was the lead consultant on an 18-month project, the Business and Human Rights Initiative, under the umbrella of the Global Compact Network Netherlands.
 The initiative was a collaboration between 10 Dutch multinationals - ABN AMRO, AkzoNobel, Essent, KLM, Philips, Rabobank, Randstad, Shell, TNT and Unilever - and led to the publication of a ground-breaking business guidance tool, How to Do Business with Respect for Human Rights, in 2010.
 Through his work at Shift, David led the update of this publication from 2014-16 with the support of the Dutch government under their National Action Plan on implementing the Guiding Principles.

 Another major guidance tool David has helped develop addresses due diligence on child labor, published by the International Labour Organization and the International Organisation of Employers in 2015.
 The guidance was the result of a multi-year, multi-stakeholder, multi-country project led by David involving the ILO and IOE, companies, unions, NGOs, and other stakeholders.

 David was previously a Research Fellow at the Corporate Responsibility Initiative at the Harvard Kennedy School, including assisting in teaching on business and human rights, global governance, corporate governance and leadership.
+David sits in a personal capacity on the board of the Dutch Social and Economic Council International Corporate Social Responsibility Committee.
 He has a Masters in Public Policy from the Harvard Kennedy School and a Bachelor of Arts in Business from Radboud University Nijmegen in the Netherlands.
-He is a Dutch national and speaks English and Dutch and is proficient in Spanish and German.
+David is a Dutch national and speaks English and Dutch and is proficient in Spanish and German.